-Edited by Batkingnz, Eng, Anonymous, Lynn and 2 others
+Edited by Batkingnz, Eng, Lynn, Alma and 1 other

 While various consoles have come and gone, succeeded and failed, the PC has remained a constant in the video game industry.
 PC gaming was once only for the serious tech heads, while consoles from the likes of Nintendo, Sony, and more recently Microsoft, made gaming mainstream and accessible to a wider audience.

 In the past, some have shied away from the cost and complexity of a PC, but with today's plug and play components, user friendly operating systems, and most importantly, decreasing prices, the PC is now a serious contender for your next gaming investment.
 See our HowTo below for help on building your own budget gaming PC.

 - 1Components have been chosen based on reliability, future proofing and their performance/price ratio.
 When doing your own research you may decide on other components.
 Keep in mind the compatibility between each component (you can check with the manufacturer or sales representative) and leave a question or suggestion in the comments below if you find a preferred alternative.In this section we will break down the PC by each component with an added recommendation.

 - 2The Motherboard is essentially the infrastructure of the whole PC.
 This will allow all the other components to connect and communicate to one another.
 It is a crucial element that can affect the speed and reliability of your PC.
 It also allows for future upgrades.
 For this budget build, we are recommending the ASRock Fatal1ty H87.
 This is an entry level motherboard with some serious gaming potential.
 It has enough expansion slots for future proofing while also supporting the faster Intel i7 CPUs and up to 32GB of DDR3 RAM.Motherboard.